Licensed behavior analyst

-A licensed behavior analyst is a type of behavioral health professional in the United States.
+A licensed behavior analyst is a type of applied behavior analysis practitioner in the United States.
 They have at least a master's degree, and sometimes a doctorate, in behavior analysis or a related field.
-Behavior analysts apply radical behaviorism, or applied behavior analysis, to people.
+Behavior analysts apply radical behaviorism to people.
+To become licensed, behavior analysts must not only complete graduate education, but also finish supervised fieldwork and pass a certification exam typically overseen by the Behavior Analyst Certification Board (BACB).

 Defining the scope of practice

-The Behavior Analyst Certification Board (BACB) defines behavior analysis as follows:

-The analysis.
-The experimental analysis of behavior (EAB) is the basic science of this field and has over many decades accumulated a substantial and well-respected research literature.
-This literature provides the scientific foundation for applied behavior analysis (ABA), which is both an applied science that develops methods of changing behavior and a profession that provides services to meet diverse behavioral needs.
-Briefly, professionals in applied behavior analysis engage in the specific and comprehensive use of principles of learning, including operant and respondent learning, in order to address behavioral needs of widely varying individuals in diverse settings.
-Examples of these applications include: building the skills and achievements of children in school settings; enhancing the development, abilities, and choices of children and adults with different kinds of disabilities; and augmenting the performance and satisfaction of employees in organizations and businesses.
+According to the Behavior Analyst Certification Board (BACB), behavior analysis is a scientific discipline concerned with understanding and improving behavior.
+Rooted in the philosophy of behaviorism, it emphasizes that efforts to improve the human condition are most effective when behavior itself is the focus of study and intervention.
+Research in this field has identified consistent relationships between behavior and environmental events, providing the foundation for applied behavior analysis (ABA).
+ABA practitioners use these principles to teach new skills and modify socially significant behaviors—such as communication, learning, and adaptive functioning—through evidence-based methods like positive reinforcement.

 As the above suggests, behavior analysis is based on the principles of operant and respondent conditioning.
 This places behavior analysis as one of the dominant models of behavior management, behavioral engineering and behavior therapy.
 Behavior analysis is an active, environmental based approach and some behavior analytic procedures are considered highly restrictive (see least restrictive environment).
 For example, these service may make access to preferred items contingent on performance.
 This has led to abuses in the past, in particular where punishment programs have been involved.
 In addition, failure to be an independent profession often leads behavior analysts and other behavior modifiers to have their ethical codes supplanted by those of other professions.
 For example, a behavior analyst working in the hospital setting might design a token economy, a form of contingency management.
 He may desire to meet his ethical obligation to make the program habilitative and in the clients' best long-term interest.
 The physicians and nurses in the hospital who supervise him may decide that the token economy should instead create order in the nursing routines so clients get their medication quickly and efficiently.
-Instead of the ethical code of the Behavior Analysis Certification Board and the Association for Behavior Analysis International's position that those receiving treatment have a right to effective treatment and a right to effective education.
-In addition, failure on the part of a behavior analyst to adequately supervise his or her workers could lead to abuse.
+Instead of the ethical code of the BACB and the Association for Behavior Analysis International's position that those receiving treatment have a right to effective treatment and a right to effective education.
+In addition, failure on the part of a behavior analyst to adequately supervise their workers could lead to abuse.
 Finally, misrepresentations of the field and historical problems between academics has led to frequent calls to professionalize behavior analysis.

-In general, there is wide support within the profession for licensure.
+There is wide support within the profession for licensure.